-The Request Key Timeout Notification semantics shall be as defined in Table 9.95 and the syntax defined in the schema file org.atsc.notify-requestKeyTimeout.json.
+The Request Key Timeout Notification semantics are defined in Table 9.97 and the syntax shall be as defined in the schema file org.atsc.notify-requestKeyTimeout.json.
 Additional semantic definitions of parameters follow the table.

 Property Name Use Data Type Short Description

-jso onrpc 1 string "2.0"
+jsonrpc 1 string "2.0"

-me method string "org.atsc.notify"
+method 1 string "org.atsc.notify"

-ms msgType enum "requestKeyTimeout"
+msgType 1 enum "requestKeyTimeout"

 tir timeout array Provides a list of keys about to be removed from Broadcaster Application input

 items 1N

 key 1 string The name of the key

 time 1 integer The time in seconds when the key will no longer be available to the Broadcaster Application

-Table 9.95 Request Key Timeout Notification Semantics
+Table 9.97 Request Key Timeout Notification Semantics